 Severe cervical spine injuries generally occur from high-risk mechanisms and present with clinical red flags.
 Owing to the complexity of radiological interpretation and assessments of stability, and the large ‘denominator’ of children with blunt trauma, there is a critical need for stepwise risk stratification, so that greater expertise and imaging with higher radiation or more sophisticated modalities is reserved for higher-risk children and mechanisms.

 The traditional cervical spine clearance algorithms (NEXUS and Canadian C-Spine Guidelines) have demonstrated significant value in assessing adult populations.
-However, the Canadian C-Spine guidelines have not been validated in children and the Viccellio analysis of the NEXUS rule in 3065 blunt trauma paediatric patients to age 18, included only 30 children with cervical spine injuries, most of whom were between 16 and 18 years.
-The PECARN multicenter case-control analysis of factors distinguishing 540 cervical spine injuries in children aged under 16 years provides the best available evidence in children and forms the basis of this guideline.
-The Queensland CRIC study will in future provide better understanding of the use and value of these three risk factor sets in our paediatric population.
+However, the Canadian C-Spine guidelines have not been validated in children and the Viccellio analysis of the NEXUS rule in 3065 blunt trauma paediatric patients to age 18, included only 30 children with cervical spine injuries, and only 4 under 9 years of age.
+The PECARN multicentre case-control analysis of factors distinguishing 540 cervical spine injuries in children aged under 16 years, and subsequent prospective study of over 4091 children4 provides the most paediatric specific evidence available and forms the basis of this guideline.
+Results from a larger child specific PECARN prospective study are expected in the next year or so, and are expected to inform future guidelines.
+The Australia/NZ multicentre SONIC study (recruitment commenced in 2021) will in future provide better understanding of the use and value of these three risk factor sets in our local paediatric population.
 Meanwhile it is important to ensure a broad interpretation of their model and to be aware of other mechanisms known to be associated with spinal injury including falls, tumbling and trampolining.

 Emergency care should always involve a rapid primary survey with evaluation of (and immediate management of concerns with) airway, breathing, circulation and disability (ABCD) followed by a thorough secondary survey.
 Pay specific attention to the maintenance of neutral spine positioning.